rajeshvkothari/oom/GIN_README_2508.md

     $ ./build.sh
     ```

-    Check wither all csar are created at /home/ubuntu/tosca-models/cci.
+    Check whether all csar are created in /home/ubuntu/tosca-models/cci directory.

 	To test through OOM Environment keep a copy of all csar on local machine.